Choppy Waters Ahead, Even for SaaS

 Faster speed to market

-Enterprise content models are motivated by headless content management systems (Play #4).
+Enterprise content models are motivated by headless content management systems (Play #2).
 With established content models, editors have pre-defined templates to ship content.
-The models help editors understand what each model is and how it should be utilized across the application—enabling them to publish messages faster.
+The models help editors understand what each model is and how it should be used across the application—enabling them to create content faster.

 Designers also harness content models in their UI/UX designs.
-With efficient content models, they know the types of messages and information available to them for the presentation of this information.
+With them, they know the types of messages and available information.

-A design system is a collection of reusable components used to build application and website user interfaces.
-Design systems function as the design team’s central source of truth, helping ease brand governance and ensure cross-functional teams speak the same UI language.
+Yet another way to help achieve content at scale, a design system is a collection of reusable components used to build application and website user interfaces.
+Design systems function as the design team’s central source of truth, helping ease brand governance across your defined content workflow and ensure cross-functional teams speak the same UI language.

 But how do you build a structured design system that streamlines DesignOps?
 Answer: atomic design.
 A building-block methodology that starts with the smallest possible design elements (the “atoms”—think brand colors, font, spacing, etc.) and combines them to form bigger structures (called “molecules”) like buttons, and eventually whole page sections and entire page templates.